NG-NEST/ng-nest/docs/course/rbac/5-user-manage/readme.en_US.md

 ## Next step

-In this section, we have completed the basic functions of user management, followed by further improve it: Service optimization
+In this section, we have completed the basic functions of user management, followed by further improve it: [service optimization](index/docs/en_US/course/rbac/6-service-optimize)